September 14, 2024

 The Search for the Apocalyptic Orgasm in “The Time of Her Time”

 Norman Mailer’s “The Time of Her Time” explores themes of masculinity, sexual conquest, and existential identity, which are deeply emblematic of Mailer’s broader literary concerns.
-The story centers on Sergius O’Shaughnessy, a hyper-masculine, self-assured bullfighter and aspiring artist, who prides himself on his sexual prowess and ability to dominate women.
-The story is set in the 1950s in Greenwich Village, an almost surreal bohemian enclave where Sergius navigates relationships with various women, but most notably with a young Jewish woman named Denise Gondelman.
+The story centers on Sergius O’Shaughnessy, a hyper-masculine, self-assured bullfighter and self-ascribed “messiah of the one-night stand,”[2] who prides himself on his sexual prowess and ability to dominate his environment.
+The story is set in the 1950s in Greenwich Village, an almost surreal bohemian enclave where Sergius navigates the “tenement jungle”[3] and various relationships, but most notably with a young Jewish woman named Denise Gondelman.

-“Time” considers the complexities of power dynamics in sexual relationships, portraying Sergius as a man driven by a need to assert his dominance, which he equates with his sense of self-worth and artistic authenticity.
-Throughout, Mailer employs jouissance in Sergius’ quest for the apocalyptic orgasm; these ideas become central elements in his exploration of sexual power dynamics, masculinity, and existential authenticity.
+“Time” considers the complexities of power dynamics in sexual relationships, portraying Sergius as a man driven by a need to assert his dominance, which he equates with his sense of self-worth and a “scientific temperament.”[4]
+Throughout, Sergius pushes at the boundaries of gratification and aggression in search of the new experience that will significantly alter his understanding of life.
+In theoretical terms, Sergius seeks the orgiastic, perhaps a similar concept to jouissance, in his quest for the apocalyptic orgasm, or authentic experiences as a way of affirming life in the face of death.
+For Mailer, the orgiastic and the obscene were ways to get to the truth of human desire hidden beneath social repression and decorum.
+These ideas become central elements in his exploration of sexual power dynamics, masculinity, and existential authenticity.
 The apocalyptic orgasm, theorized in The White Negro, serves as an epiphanic moment of transcendence and confrontation, while jouissance acts as a vehicle for breaking societal norms and touching upon primal aspects of human experience.

 Mailer intertwines the apocalyptic orgasm and jouissance in “The Time of Her Time” to depict a relationship dynamic that is both erotically charged and existentially fraught.
 The apocalyptic orgasm represents the moment of total immersion and surrender that Sergius strives for, while jouissance captures the complex, sometimes contradictory nature of this pursuit—its mixture of pleasure, pain, liberation, and loss of control.